 There is no shortage of local Facebook groups for parents today!
 These groups are wonderful for connecting with parents in your area, and who better to ask about babysitters than those who live nearby?
 Some Facebook groups specifically narrow in on the topic of childcare, which means you have parents and babysitters and nannies all in one place!

 True story — we found our most amazing sitter while she was working at a restaurant we frequented.
-(She is seriously the bets — she took time off from her summer job when I had my daughter to care for my first child without us even asking.)
+(She is seriously the best — she took time off from her summer job when I had my daughter to care for my first child without us even asking.)
 She was a hostess at the restaurant who adored my son and always came to our table to visit.
 After a few interactions, we took a gamble and asked for her number.
 More than three years later, we don’t know what we would do without her!

 Restaurants, daycares, and kid-friendly classes are great places to meet sitters.
 These are people who are around children regularly.
 This gives you a very good idea how they handle stress, how they balance tasks, and how they are around kids.